zekutokairin/nrantools/README.md

 ===================================
 # Potential solutions
-# From working clean install, steps to take:

 # Download latest retroarch core nightlies

 # Need to double check these
-- Latest vlc core to avoid dll warnings?
-    - Just updating yt-dlp was enough for youtube
-    - If we need a newer VLC plugin core, that may require more work
-- Try disabling more ASLR settings
-     - I don't think these are necessary
 - Try Genesis Plus GX core?
 - In GameUserSettings, what is emulatormode = EM_BALANCED?
 Is there a performance?